50storm/CS50_Project0/README.md

 # Project 0
 Web Programming with Python and JavaScript

+# Name
+Hiroshi Igarashi

 # Index.html
 This is a homepage to introduce myself and has a link to meet-up events.
-Since I love drinking coffee and going to karaoke, I placed the link to connect to the schedule page.
+Since I love having a chat with people at cafe, I placed the link to connect to the meet-up event page.

 # meeup.html
 This is a meet-up event page that visitors who are interested in can know the schedule.
+They can contact me through Facebook, Twitter, or linkedin.

 # interest.html
 This page show my interest.